Ten-percent-of-the-brain myth: Origin

 According to a related origin story, the ten percent myth most likely arose from a misunderstanding (or misrepresentation) of neurological research in the late 19th century or early 20th century.

 For example, the functions of many brain regions (especially in the cerebral cortex) are complex enough that the effects of damage are subtle, leading early neurologists to wonder what these regions did.

 The brain was also discovered to consist mostly of glial cells, which seemed to have very minor functions.

-James W. Kalat, author of the textbook Biological Psychology, points out that neuroscientists in the 1930s knew about the large number of "local" neurons in the brain.
+James W. Kalat, the author of the textbook Biological Psychology, points out that neuroscientists in the 1930s knew about the large number of "local" neurons in the brain.

 The misunderstanding of the function of local neurons may have led to the ten percent myth.

 The myth might have been propagated simply by a truncation of the idea that some use a small percentage of their brains at any given time.

 In the same article in Scientific American, John Henley, a neurologist at the Mayo Clinic in Rochester, Minnesota, states: "Evidence would show over a day you use 100 percent of the brain".

-Although parts of the brain have broadly understood functions, many mysteries remain about how brain cells (i.e., neurons and glia) work together to produce complex behaviors and disorders.
+Although several parts of the brain have broadly understood functions, the manner in which brain cells (i.e. neurons and glia) produce certain particular behaviours and disorders remains unclear.
 Perhaps the broadest, most mysterious question is how diverse regions of the brain collaborate to form conscious experiences.
-So far, there is no evidence that there is one site for consciousness, which leads experts to believe that it is truly a collective neural effort.
-Therefore, as with James's idea that humans have untapped cognitive potential, it may be that a large number of questions about the brain have not been fully answered.
+So far, there is no evidence that there is one site responsible for consciousness, which leads experts to believe that it stems from multiple areas of the brain.
+Therefore, as with Kalat's idea that humans have untapped cognitive potential, it may be that a large number of questions about the brain have not been fully answered.

 Analysis

-Neurologist Barry Gordon describes the myth as false, adding, "we use virtually every part of the brain, and that (most of) the brain is active almost all the time."
-Neuroscientist Barry Beyerstein sets out six kinds of evidence refuting the ten percent myth:
+Neurologist Barry Gordon refuted the theory, stating: "We use virtually every part of the brain, and [...] (most of) the brain is active almost all the time."
+Neuroscientist Barry Beyerstein sets out six kinds of evidence disproving the ten-percent myth: